toddbadams/code-challenges/wine-libarary/README.md

   + exp: 1601460689 (number) - identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
   + jti: ba9a1fe80d6742b28b76a091fdf23ce4 (string) - provides a unique identifier for the JWT.
   + wineEntry: (**WineEntry**)
-  + actions: sell, gift, lost, broken, consume, other (string) - list of permitted wine entry actions
+  + actions: sell, dispose, move (string) - list of permitted wine entry actions

-### WineEntryAction
-+ title: sell (string) - the action to apply to a wine entry: sell, gift, lost, broken, consume, other

 ## Enumerations [/enumerations]